Making Tax Digital – The Short Version

 HMRC’s Making Tax Digital initiative is edging ever closer.
-So with just over a year to go until it comes in here is a review of where we are.
+So with just six months to go until it comes in here is a review of where we are.

-This delayed the roll out somewhat however the first phase is still imminent.
-Whilst the later phases are still clouded in confusion, the initial phase which covers VAT is now coming and clients will need to submit their VAT returns straight from software.
+Whilst the later phases are still clouded in confusion, the initial phase which covers VAT is now coming and clients will need to submit their VAT returns straight from the software.
 No more totting up invoices on a calculator and then typing the VAT return numbers in to the HMRC VAT portal.
 It isn’t even clear if a spreadsheet will suffice.

-Many of our clients wont notice the difference as the are already on Xero, Freeagent or Kashflow either supported by us or with us doing their book keeping.
-However the few that are still calculating VAT returns manually and then giving us a shoe box at the end of the year will need to convert as soon as possible.
+Many of our clients wont notice the difference as they are already on Xero, Freeagent or Kashflow either supported by us or with us doing their bookkeeping.
+However, the few that are still calculating VAT returns manually and then giving us a shoebox at the end of the year will need to convert as soon as possible.

 If you are unsure about what you need to do give us a call and we will point you in the right direction.

-There is more detail here from the Tax Institute. https://www.tax.org.uk/policy-technical/technical-news/making-tax-digital-vat-main-issues-consideration
+There is more detail on Making Tax Digital here from the Tax Institute. https://www.tax.org.uk/policy-technical/technical-news/making-tax-digital-vat-main-issues-consideration